top of page

 “You can observe a lot by watching.”

-Even though it's not regarded a grammatical mistake, a stylistic error may provoke mockery and ridiculing and cause more embarrassment than a misspelled word, a misordered sentence, or a misapplied comma.
+A faulty style is not considered a grammatical error.
+Nevertheless, it can provoke mockery and ridiculing and cause more embarrassment than a misspelled word, a misordered sentence, or a misapplied comma.
 What makes matters even more confusing is that, while some stylistic redundancies may cause us to have a mild seizure, others leave us cold or go unnoticed.
-As it happens, repetitive (and redundant) expressions are abundant in our communication.
+As it happens, we use and encounter many repetitive (and redundant) expressions in our conversations and writings, often for a good reason.

 Many commonplace redundant expressions seem to be rooted in our fear of misunderstanding.
-After all, linguistic communication is often hampered by noises, dialectical differences, lacking attention, and misinterpretation, so it’s not surprising that languages have developed some degree of redundancy as an “insurance policy” and have a number of commonplace, unintentional, and acceptable redundancies.
-They may also be explained by our somewhat understandable impulse to add variation to, and prolong, some commonly used, innocent clichés of everyday life, so to speak.
+After all, linguistic communication is often hampered by noises, dialectical differences, lacking attention, and misinterpretation, so it’s not surprising that languages have developed some degree of redundancy as an “insurance policy,” having a number of commonplace, unintentional, and acceptable redundancies.

 Not all redundancies are innocent, however.
 Some, for instance, are intentionally concocted by the machinery of obfuscating enticement churned by marketeers and “mad” admen.
 Regularly bombarded by the messages and imagery targeting our basic human emotions, we eventually stop noticing such otherwise obvious redundancies as extra bonus, free gifts, or the biggest hits.
 Therefore, once in a while, it is important to re-examine anything taken for granted to dust up one's preconceptions with mental clarity and precise articulation.